Our Attorneys have been defending clients against domestic abuse charges in Arizona for the past 30 years. Schedule a Free Consultation.

 - Mandatory domestic violence classes (which you must pay for)

 If your freedom is on the line because of domestic violence accusations or charges, you need a strong ally to defend your interests.
-Law enforcement personnel and prosecutors are going to do everything in their power to put you behind bars.
+Law enforcement personnel and prosecutors are designed to give a punishment which often carries jail, probation, classes, fines and a criminal record.
 Your only chance at avoiding maximum penalties is to have a qualified attorney fighting in your corner, and our domestic violence defense attorneys at Maria Jones Law Firm are prepared to provide the level of criminal defense representation you need.
 We have offices in Tucson and Phoenix and represent defendants across Arizona.